pleerock/ngx-rating/README.md

-> This repository is for demonstration purposes of how it can be implemented in Angular and is not maintaned.
-Please fork and maintain your own version of this repository.
+> This repository was forked from pleerock/ngx-rating currently in the process of updating for use in angular 4.1.0

 # ngx-rating